Elmer-Almeida/WMS-Elmer/README.md

 # Capstone Project - WMS

 This is the codebase for Group 25 - UniqueCoders Capstone Project.
+All features in this repo have been created by Elmer Almeida.

 This project is built using the **PERN** stack.